 - Obsessive licking

 Eggs are a good meal for a diabetic dog.
-They’re a great source of protein and calcium, neither of which affects the canine’s blood sugar level.
-So, instead of asking, “Can dogs eat eggs?” find out what’s the best way to serve them to your pet.
+They’re a great source of protein and calcium, and they don’t affect the canine’s blood sugar level.
+So, can a diabetic dog eat eggs?
+Of course, they can.

 Dogs with Pancreatitis

 A dog suffering from pancreatitis has an inflamed pancreas.
 In other words, the organ is less able to produce vital enzymes that ease digestion in the small intestines.
-If that’s the case, your dog can only have the egg white, and it has to be boiled, not fried.
+So knowing that, can dogs with pancreatitis eat eggs?
+Well, they can only have the egg white, and it has to be boiled, not fried.
 Fatty foods don’t have a positive effect on dogs with pancreatitis.

 Feeding Eggs to Dogs: Risks and Concerns

 Cooked eggs are safe for dogs, but there are a few things to keep a mind on.
 Don’t add any spices, oils, onion, or salt.
 Once the egg is fully cooked, crumble it up with the shells, and then feed your dog.